 Chris Stief is managing partner of the firm's Philadelphia office, Co-Chair of the Employee Defection and Trade Secrets practice group, and a core member of the International Employers practice group.

-Chris represents employers in a full range of labor and employment matters, including a national and international practice focusing on restrictive covenant and trade secrets issues.
-His practice includes litigating and advising companies on issues relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Defend Trade Secrets Act (DTSA), the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
+Chris represents employers in labor and employment matters, with a nationwide and international practice focusing on restrictive covenant and trade secrets issues.
+His practice includes litigating and advising companies on matters relating to covenants not to compete, non-solicitation and non-disclosure agreements, unfair competition, employee raiding and team moves, trade secrets, duty of loyalty, the U.S. Defend Trade Secrets Act (DTSA), the U.S. Computer Fraud & Abuse Act (CFAA), and various state trade secrets and unfair competition statutes.
 He has a particular focus on advising and providing representation on restrictive covenant issues for companies that have a multi-state or multinational workforce, and a consequent need to interpret and account for the varying laws of diverse jurisdictions.
-There are three main segments to Chris’s practice:
+There are four main segments to Chris’s practice:

-1. Drafting & Implementing Restrictive Covenants & Confidentiality Programs: Chris regularly assists companies with drafting restrictive covenants and helps develop programs to protect competitive assets against employee defection.
-He places particular emphasis on advising and creating such programs for businesses that operate on a multi-state or multinational basis, helping employers manage the challenges of developing and implementing a consistent corporate approach across a broad range of sometimes conflicting jurisdictional law and workplace cultures.
+1. Drafting & Implementing Restrictive Covenants & Confidentiality Programs: Chris regularly assists companies with drafting restrictive covenants and helps clients develop programs to protect their competitive assets against employee defection.
+He places particular emphasis on advising and creating such programs for businesses that operate on a multi-state or multi-national basis, helping employers manage the challenges of developing and implementing a consistent corporate approach across a broad range of sometimes conflicting jurisdictional law and workplace cultures.
 International and cross-border drafting and strategy is an area of increasing demand.

-2. Strategic Planning, Advice & Counseling on Employee Transitions: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
+2. Employee Transitions -- Strategic Planning, Advice & Counseling: Chris spends a good deal of time engaged in strategic planning with companies about potential recruits or upcoming employee transitions.
 This includes risk assessment of prospective recruiting ventures, as well as the formulation of strategic options to address or minimize legal risks while preserving the value of a hiring and expansion opportunity.
-Chris has provided counseling, advice and risk assessment relating to hundreds of employee transitions throughout the United States.
+Chris has provided counseling, advice and risk assessment relating to multiple hundreds of employee transitions throughout the United States.